-Since the healthcare sector is very fast paced, it surely demands a lot more of medical professionals’ time.
+Since the healthcare sector is very fast-paced, it surely demands a lot more of medical professionals’ time, taking them away from focusing on actual medical procedures.
 Not to mention, there is also a lot of competition in this field.

-Contracting out parts of day-to-day work allows medical professionals to have work-life balance.
-This is usually hard to achieve especially in fulfilling various time-consuming tasks like completing patient records.
+Contracting out parts of day-to-day work, including medical coding, allows medical professionals to have a work-life balance.
+This is usually hard to achieve especially in fulfilling various time-consuming tasks like completing medical records.

 Medical coding: A quick overview

-Medical coding refers to the process of recording and transforming healthcare procedures, diagnosis, and other services into universal alphanumeric codes.
-It is also typically done every time a patient visits their doctors.
+Medical coding refers to the process of recording and transforming healthcare procedures, diagnoses, and other services into universal alphanumeric codes.
+It is also typically done every time a patient visits their doctor.

-Medical coding is a vital element in a healthcare facility’s Revenue Cycle Management (RCM).
-More so, it is also how medical practitioners are paid.
+Medical coding is a vital element in a healthcare facility’s revenue cycle management (RCM).
+More so, it is how medical practitioners are paid.

-Medical codes are basically used to inform payers on the following:
+Medical codes are basically used to inform payers of the following:

 It is the job of medical coders to ensure that all codes applied are accurate and correct, especially during the billing process.

-Medical coders should have comprehensive knowledge on the business of medicine, management and evaluation services.
+Medical coders should have comprehensive knowledge of the business of medicine, management, and evaluation services.
 They should also have a clear understanding of the requirements of the payers.

 One common misconception is that medical coding and medical billing are basically the same.
-Although these two work as a tandem in facilitating revenue cycles, they have completely different functions.
+Although medical billing and coding work in tandem in facilitating revenue cycles, they have completely different functions.

 It is the job of medical coders to interpret the services provided to patients into codes that a computer system can discern.
-There are different types of medical codes that coders make use of, examples of these include:
+There are different types of medical codes that a medical coder can use, examples of these include: